tgf101/Sky-Dodger/README.md

 The main goal of the game is to:

-Collect items to increase your score
+Collect coins to increase your score

 Avoid obstacles that can end the game